ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 | `rollback-limit` | The integer value specifies how many deployments back you can roll back.
 The default value is `1`, limiting rollback to the last completed deployment. |
 | `region` | Specifies the region of the rollback. |
 | `target-environment` | Specifies the target environment for the rollback.
 For example, stage or production.|
-{: caption="Table 1.
-Types of environment properties" caption-side="bottom"}
+{: caption="Types of environment properties" caption-side="bottom"}

 The following criteria must be met for a rollback to occur, otherwise the pipeline is terminated: